jon-harper/OmniBox/docs/tour.md

 ### Base

-The Base is a cover and mount for the power supply, as well as a foundation for the Main Body.

-The Base can be printed in a 36mm or 42mm deep version--this number refers to the depth availabe for the PSU.
-The Base is typically printed with a cutout for an IEC power inlet.
+The Base is a cover and mount for the power supply and a foundation for the Main Body.
+It comes in 36mm or 42mm deep versions--this number refers to the depth availabe for the PSU.
+The Base is usually printed with a cutout for an IEC C14 power inlet.
 It can also be printed with one of several power switch options.

 [:octicons-checklist-24: Bases][base]{.md-button}